lsshawn/mdpubs.nvim/README.md

 ## The Magic of Frontmatter

-NeoNote uses a simple `neonote` key in your YAML frontmatter to manage everything.
+MdPubs uses a simple `neonote` key in your YAML frontmatter to manage everything.

 - **To create a new note**: Leave the `neonote:` key blank.
   ```yaml